 No, I don’t mean turn trick-or-treaters away.
 To me, this is the most fun part of Halloween.
 I love seeing all of the different costumes, and I love seeing how happy all of the kids get when you hand them candy and compliment their costume.

 So I would never suggest skipping out on handing out candy just to save a buck.

 But I will recommend handing out things other than candy.
 For instance, you can often buy small toys in bulk or these dinosaurs even, to pass out to kids.
 Children like toys just as much as they like candy.

 Often times more because the toys last a little longer than candy.
 You could easily make a little goody bag with small toys, stickers, and maybe one piece of candy.
 This will give kids a variety and will save you some money too.

 Or if you wanted to be really healthy, you could go to the dollar store and make goody bags filled with items like toothbrushes, toothpaste, stickers, some fruit, or other fun items that kids need and would actually use.

 So get creative this Halloween season.
 You will find that there are lots of ways to save money while still having a good time.
 Not to mention, you will still bring a smile to many children’s faces as well.
 To me, that is the best part of any celebration – making people happy!

-Well, you now have 9 different ways to save some money this Halloween season.
+Well, you now have 9 different ways to do Halloween on a budget this season.
 Some require some planning and creativity, but with enough forethought, you will be surprised at what you are capable of and how great it could all turn out.